Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Quantum field description of sCED

 \subsection{Renormalization}

 Owing to the 3-point and 4-point interactions between the gauge field $B$ and the complex scalar $\phi^*$ and $\phi$, the theory of sCED admits 1 loop corrections to the propagators and the vertices.
 Generally, these loop integrals diverge at large values of energy ($\omega$) and momentum ($|p|$) and lead to what is known as UV divergences.
 In order to make sense of these divergent integrals, we employ the technique of cut-off regularization where we set an upper cutoff, $\Omega$ in the energy sector and $\Lambda$ in the momentum sector.
 In addition to UV divergences, the loop integrals may also diverge at low energy (or momentum) scales.
 This is called IR divergence.
 Most often, such divergences are encountered in massless theories where the pole of the propagator admits a mass-shell singularity.
 It is important to realize that the gauge propagator for sCED (\ref{eqn:feynrule}) showcases a similar pole structure.
 Thus some of the loop corrections shall admit IR divergences.
 However, physical observables such as correlation functions shall not depend on IR divergences.
 This essentially means that renormalized gauge propagator should not contain any IR divergence.
-Interestingly, we shall see later that under the renormalization scheme, the gauge field propagator $\big<B,B\big>$ does not admit any IR divergence\footnotemark.\\[5pt] For the present discussion, we are concerned with the renormalization of sCED, hence we shall only retain UV divergent terms and ignore IR divergences.
+Interestingly, we shall see later that under the renormalization scheme, the gauge field propagator $\big<B,B\big>$ does not admit any IR divergence\footnote{It must be pointed out that the propagator for the complex scalar field is not gauge invariant and hence, its renormalization may depend on the gauge fixing parameter $\xi$.}\\[5pt] For the present discussion, we are concerned with the renormalization of sCED, hence we shall only retain UV divergent terms and ignore IR divergences.
 But before we proceed any further, we shall comment on the issue of impromptu ignoring IR divergences.
 Recall that in Lorentzian quantum electrodynamics (QED), IR divergences are handled by the inclusion of soft photons of mass $\mu$ such that, in the limit $\mu \to 0$ IR divergences neatly cancels.
 This technique does not hold for the case of sCED.
 A similar problem of IR divergences occurs in the study of scattering amplitude for non-relativistic QED, where ignoring the IR divergences at the first few orders of the perturbation leads to the correct results\cite{Caswell:1985ui}\cite{Labelle:1996en}.
 Lastly, the problem of IR divergences has also been observed for the case of scalar Galilean electrodynamics (sGED)\cite{Chapman:2020vtn} where ignoring IR divergences leads to a renormalized theory of sGED.
 For the rest of the discussion, we shall abide by this approach and plan to examine the resolution of IR divergences in the Carrollian setting in the future.